haskelash/haskelash.github.io/_posts/2016-09-29-hello-world!.md

 Why I'm starting this blog:

-- To give back to the dev comunity that has already given me so much
+- To give back to the dev community that has already given me so much
 - To commit what I learn to writing so that I have a log of what I've learned
 - To share my ideas and projects with other people